Junak12/Web-Programming-Project/README.md

 Components:

-Navbar: A responsive navigation bar to allow users to easily navigate between sections.
+Navbar: A responsive navigation bar to allow users to easily navigate between sections.<br>
-Hero: A prominent section showcasing the website's key message and offering users a quick overview.
+Hero: A prominent section showcasing the website's key message and offering users a quick overview.<br>
-Workout Sessions: Displays available workout sessions and related information.
+Workout Sessions: Displays available workout sessions and related information.<br>
-Gallery: Showcases images or videos related to fitness and workouts.
+Gallery: Showcases images or videos related to fitness and workouts.<br>
-Pricing: Displays the pricing for different workout or wellness plans.
+Pricing: Displays the pricing for different workout or wellness plans.<br>
-Contact: A form or contact section for users to reach out for more information.
+Contact: A form or contact section for users to reach out for more information.<br>
-BMICalculator: An interactive feature allowing users to calculate their BMI (Body Mass Index).
+BMICalculator: An interactive feature allowing users to calculate their BMI (Body Mass Index).<br>
-Nutrition And Wellness: A section providing tips and resources related to nutrition and general wellness.
+Nutrition And Wellness: A section providing tips and resources related to nutrition and general wellness.<br>
-Footer: Contains additional links and information like social media handles, terms, and privacy policies.
+Footer: Contains additional links and information like social media handles, terms, and privacy policies.<br>

 Libraries and Tools Used:

-React Router: Used for navigating between different components of the application (pages).
+React Router: Used for navigating between different components of the application (pages).<br>
-React Toastify: Provides a simple way to display notifications for user interactions (e.g., success or error messages).
+React Toastify: Provides a simple way to display notifications for user interactions (e.g., success or error messages).<br>
-CSS Modules: For styling components, ensuring that each component's styles are scoped locally to avoid global styles conflicts.
+CSS Modules: For styling components, ensuring that each component's styles are scoped locally to avoid global styles conflicts.<br>